- Naxos is a historically significant island with a rich mythology and played a significant role in ancient Greek civilization.

-The particular dialect of the people of Apeiranthos, alongside their unique customs, suggests that probably Cretans inhabited the region during the 10th century.
+The particular dialect of the people of Apeiranthos, alongside their unique customs, suggests that Cretans probably inhabited the region during the 10th century.

-This small village is where Manolis Glezos, the hero of Greek resistance and politician originates from.
+This small village is where Manolis Glezos, the hero of Greek resistance and politician, originates from.

 Apeiranthos is definitely a must on your 'things to do in Naxos' itinerary during your trip to the island and offers numerous activities: from visiting picturesque museums of Natural History and Folk Arts or trying local delicacies in some of the traditional restaurants of the village to hiking in the surrounding mountains!